paulmach/orb/tile/README.md

 * `Contains(t Tile)`
 * `Covering(zoom uint64) Tiles` - returns the set of tiles at the give zoom that cover the bound.

+### tilecover sub-package

+Still a work in progress but the goal is to provide geometry -> covering tile functions.

 #### Similar libraries in other languages:

 * [mercantile](https://github.com/mapbox/mercantile) - Python